zbalkan/zbalkan.github.io/_posts/2025-07-13-technitium.md

 ## Wazuh and Technitium DNS integration using Syslog

-For those who uses Technitium DNS containerized, it is better to stick to `syslog` target for the `LogExporterApp`.
+For those who use Technitium DNS containerized, it is better to stick to `syslog` target for the `LogExporterApp`.
 You do not need the `localfile` configuration like JSON logs.

 Start with configuring the container networking and syslog target properly.
 Below you can find the default configuration with two changes: the syslog server address and enabled boolean field.